tnphung/vwap-calculator/ANZ-VWAP-Calculator/README.txt

 Description:
 This application will read currency pairs from a CSV file, calculate the VWAP values and then save them to an output CSV file.

+Prerequisites:
+- JDK 21 should be installed
+- Appache Maven 3.9.9

 How To Run:
 1. Download the ZIP file of this application
 2. Unzip the content into the directory C:\temp